Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Equilibrium Concepts

 \section{Equilibrium Concepts}

 With our model in place, in this section, we introduce the equilibrium concepts we consider.
-In Section~\ref{sec:eq_fail}, we will show that none of these concepts will successfully determine a unique set of parameters $(c,a)$.
+In Section~\ref{sec:eq_fail}, we will show that none of these concepts will successfully determine a unique set of parameters $(\paramZ,\param)$.

-First, let us introduce some notations.
+First, let us introduce some notation.
 Let $\mc{P}_e(e^*)$ denote the set of payment contract parameters such that $e^*$ is a unique dominant strategy equilibrium, and the payment contracts are individually rational and positive with respect to $e^*$.
 Similarly, let $\mc{P} = \cup_{e^*} \mc{P}_e(e^*)$ denote the set of payment contracts such that there exists an $e^*$ that satisfies these properties.

 We introduce the function $\mu$, which maps payment contract parameters to the dominant strategy effort levels.
+Formally, let $\mu : \mc{P} \rightarrow \mb{R}^\mc{N}$ denote the mapping from payment contract parameters $(\paramZ,\param)$ to the dominant strategy equilibrium $e^*$, which is well-defined for every element of the domain of $\mu$.

-Note that if a payment contract induces a unique dominant strategy equilibrium between agents, this equilibrium depends only on the $a$ parameters.
-That is, the parameters $c$ have no effect on the value of the dominant strategy equilibrium.
+The following proposition states that if a payment contract induces a unique dominant strategy equilibrium between agents, this equilibrium depends only on the $\param$ parameters.
+That is, the parameters $\paramZ$ have no effect on the value of the dominant strategy equilibrium.